 Membership is open to all staff employed by the University and/or working on campus, regardless of their sexual orientation and gender identity – straight cisgender allies are encouraged to join.

-The Network’s activities are determined and overseen by an eight-member Steering Group, profiled below.
+The Network’s activities are determined and overseen by a twelve-member Steering Group, profiled below.

 Professor Helen Sauntson (she/her)

 At York St John University, I am a Professor of English Language and Linguistics.
 Much of my teaching and research focuses on LGBT+ issues, especially in relation to language and education.
 As a former teacher, I maintain an interest in how gender and sexuality identities are constructed through linguistic interaction in classroom settings.
 I have, for example, conducted research into the role that language plays in constructing sexuality discourses in educational contexts, with a specific focus upon linguistic manifestations of homophobia in UK secondary schools.
 I regularly liaise with local schools over LGBT issues and sexual diversity more broadly.